PrefectHQ/prefect/docs/tutorials/testing.md

 ## Unit testing tasks

-To test an individual task, you can test the underlying function using `.fn()`:
+To test an individual task, you can access the original function using `.fn`:

 ```python
 from my_tasks import my_favorite_task